ShiftLeftSecurity/sbt-ci-release-early/readme.md

 If the build defines a dependency on the subproject (e.g. `dependsOn(subProjectName)`) then it's automatically included in the release.
 Otherwise you can just append `subProjectName/publish` to your build pipeline, the version is already set for you :)

-### Can I depend on Maven Central releases immediately?
+### Can I use my releases immediately?

-Yes!
-As soon as CI "closes" the staging repository you can depend on those artifacts with
+Yes.
+As soon as CI "closes" the staging repository they are available on sonatype/releases and will be synchronized to maven central within ~10mins.
+If you can't wait so long, add a sonatype resolver:

 ```scala
 resolvers += Resolver.sonatypeRepo("releases")